 Your NED CV needs to start off with a block containing your personal contact information within the header.
 This should be easy to read and stand out on the CV.

-The second block should include a candidate profile about your background.
-This is not the same as a résumé, it is a general view of who you are, where you came from and where you want to go.
+The second block should include a candidate profile with your background.
+This is not the same as a résumé, it is a general view of who you are, where you come from and where you want to go.

 The next block should include your previous board and current experience on or with company boards.
-Include acting as a Trustee, Governor, Company Secretary or other board level consultant.
+Include acting as a Trustee, Governor, Company Secretary or other board level consultancy work.
+Experience as an executive at or near board level should be highlighted.

 The fourth block includes a review of your career experience.
 This needs to be honest, but don’t worry about periods of time without a position.
 That is not important here.
 You should go back about 10 years or so, but include relevant jobs.